torvalds/linux/Documentation/gpu/drm-uapi.rst

 The reliability of this information is driver and hardware specific, and should be taken with a caution regarding it's precision.
-To have a big picture of what really happened, the devcoredump file provides should have much more detailed information about the device state and about the event.
+To have a big picture of what really happened, the devcoredump file provides much more detailed information about the device state and about the event.

 Consumer prerequisites
 ----------------------